How Many.ounces In A Pound

 • Mass: Mass is a measure of the amount of matter in an object.
 It remains constant regardless of the gravitational field.

 In most everyday situations, the difference between weight and mass is negligible.
-However, in scientific contexts or situations involving significant changes in gravitational force, the distinction becomes crucial.
+Still, in scientific contexts or situations involving significant changes in gravitational force, the distinction becomes crucial.
 The ounce and pound, as commonly used, are units of weight, reflecting the force of gravity on a given mass.

 Practical Applications: Using the 16 Ounces to a Pound Conversion